pystardust/ani-cli/README.md

 *Make sure git bash is installed [(Install)](https://git-scm.com/download/win)*

-*You can run ani-cli in Git Bash(recommended) or from any Windows console, e.g Windows Terminal,Command Prompt,Powershell*
+*Run ani-cli in Git Bash (Running it in cmd or powershell may or may not work)*

 ### Android